 Adverse side effects include facial hair, deepening of the voice, weight gain, acne, and reduced breast size.
 Danazol may also increase the risk for unhealthy cholesterol levels and it may cause birth defects.

 Tranexamic acid (Lysteda) is a newer medication for treating heavy menstrual bleeding and the first non-hormonal drug for menorrhagia treatment.
 Tranexamic acid is given as a pill.
 It is an anti-fibrinolytic drug that helps blood to clot.
 The FDA warns that use of this medication by women who take hormonal contraceptives may increase the risk of blood clots, stroke, or heart attacks.
 This drug should not be taken by women who have a history of blood clots.

 Women with heavy menstrual bleeding, painful cramps, or both have surgical options available to them.
 Most procedures eliminate or significantly affect the possibility for childbearing, however.
 Hysterectomy removes the entire uterus while endometrial ablation destroys the uterine lining.

-The levonorgestrel-releasing intrauterine system, or LNG-IUS (Mirena), is increasingly being used instead of surgery to treat heavy menstrual bleeding.
-Studies have found the LNG-IUS works just as well as ablation.
 Women should be sure to ask their doctors about all medical options before undergoing surgical procedures.

 In endometrial ablation, the entire lining of the uterus (the endometrium) is removed or destroyed.
 For most women, this procedure stops the monthly menstrual flow.
 In some women, menstrual flow is not stopped but is significantly reduced.